CLRX/CLRX-mirror/doc/ClrxLibraries.md

 ## CLRX Libraries

 The assembler and disassembler program are linked with CLRadeonExtender libraries.
-These libraries can be used easily to embed an assembler or a disassembler in user/developer programs and libraries.
+These libraries can be used easily to embed the assembler or the disassembler in user/developer programs and libraries.
 CLRadeonExtender provides four libraries:

 * CLRXAmdAsm - main assembler and disassembler library